HimaliSharada/HimaliSharada/README.md

 - 👋 Hi, I’m @HimaliSharada
-- 👀 I’m interested in anything and everything
+- 👀 I’m interested in nunya
-- 🌱 I’m currently learning python and c sharp
+- 🌱 I’m currently learning business
 - 📫 How to reach me: you don't.